Work to Work UAE industrial safety + applied AI Book site survey

 • Recommendation for one pilot zone with success criteria

-• Email-ready summary for operations, transport, and HSE leadership
+• A clear summary for operations, transport, and HSE leadership

 Warehouse traffic risk checklist

-Use the checklist to gather route, crossing, staging, and visibility details before a survey or review call.
+Grab the checklist to pull together route, crossing, staging, and visibility details before a survey or review call.

 Warehouse yard-traffic checklist